Brunadiasmiguel/Hangman/README.md

 3 Scenario:

--Input is right but letter already guessed
+- Input is right but letter already guessed

 4 Scenario
 - Input is wrong (typo etc)